 5. Can you do any better?

-Whatever you are buying, don’t be afraid to ask for a discount.
+Whatever you are buying, do not be afraid to ask for a discount.
 Removal firms, cheap self storage and packaging suppliers are all worth posing the question to, as some do have the flexibility to offer you a better price.